 Despite her increased debilitation, she still had her caregivers on a mind-boggling schedule that began anywhere between four and six o’clock in the morning.
 The only concession she made to the tumour growing in her brain was to rest a little longer between outings and visitors.

 Needless to say, I had arrived home depleted.
 It wasn’t just from the physical and emotional energy I (happily) expended in helping her.
-I live in the bushlands of central Ontario, where a walk in the woods with my energetic Akita/Australian shepherd Maddy or an evening paddle on the river out my door rejuvenates me daily.
-It’s been decades since I’ve lived in a city, and even though Toronto is quite green amid the concrete, I still feel out of my natural—and nurturing—environment when I’m there.
+I live in the bushlands of central Ontario, where a walk in the woods with my energetic akita/Australian shepherd Maddy or an evening paddle on the river out my door rejuvenates me daily.
+It’s been decades since I’ve lived in a city, and even though Toronto is surprisingly green amid the concrete, I still feel out of my natural—and nurturing—environment when I’m there.
 The closest I could come to experiencing it at Mom’s was in the park across the street from her condo.
-We took walks together (Mom at last consenting to use the walker), and I also went on my own while she was at her exercise class or needlework group, where I knew she would be well looked after for an hour.
+That week we had taken walks together (Mom at last consenting to use the walker), and I also went on my own while she was at her exercise class or needlework group, where I knew she would be well looked after for an hour.

 That week, instead of striding along at my usual pace, I found myself pausing on the path to watch a raven in a tree (it seemed too big for a crow, but a raven in Toronto?) or to peer up at the sky at a hawk circling in the thermals.
 I would catch myself gazing at a solitary pine tree growing in the field beside the path.
 It wasn’t like me to stand around on a walk.
 Without consciously intending to, I was drinking in all the revitalizing reminders of home.

-Now I was home, but even basking in the sun on the dock wasn’t enough.
+Now at home, even basking in the sun on the dock wasn’t enough.
 To truly replenish my emotional, physical and mental energy, I needed to be in a canoe in the Algonquin Park interior, where I could receive nurturing from my Earth Mother so I could go back to help my earthly mother.

 Installment #13: Rejuvenating on Jubilee